daroczig/CEU-R-prod/README.md

 8. Granting `sudo` access to Linux users
 9. Installing R packages system-wide VS in the user's home folder
 10. Installing and setting up Jenkins
+11. Debugging issues, eg small instance with limited memory for compiling packages from source and user permissions

 Note the above detailed steps for the above!